Magallanesmapping321/MicroBBS/README.md

 ## Contacting

-You can find Beardogs contact info at [ChaosWebs.net](https://www.chaoswebs.net/)
+You can find Beardogs contact info at [ChaosWebs.net](https://www.chaoswebs.net/) While mines can be find thru [My twitter](https://twitter.com/bruv97656257)

 *I will probably help you if you ask for assistance, but I am not obligated to do so.*